Sally Come Up

 This was omitted from the final version of Alice's Adventures in Wonderland (replaced by "Will You Walk a Little Faster"), perhaps because it was too much of an in joke between Dodgson and the Liddell sisters.

-Cazden et al list a number of other early parodies (including the above, though I'm getting my information from Martin Gardner's The Annotated Alice, which is more detailed.
-Gardner's More Annotated Alice gives a verse as well as this chorus). - RBW
+Cazden et al list a number of other early parodies (including the above, though I originally my information from Martin Gardner's The Annotated Alice, which is more detailed.
+Gardner's More Annotated Alice, p.
+102 n.
+3 gives both the text of the parody and parts of "Sally Come Up"). - RBW

 Go to the Ballad Search form